 Best suited for: Those looking for higher, straighter shots and superb mis-hit forgiveness.

-If you have any thoughts or questions about PING’s GMax irons, feel free to leave a comment below and I’ll get back to you as soon as I can!
+If you have any thoughts or questions about the PING GMax irons, go ahead and leave a comment below!